 You won't always know if you have a virus.
 Technology has improved for the bad guys just as much as it has improved for the good guys.
 There are viruses out there that are smart enough to know how to hide deep in your system and work constantly to keep you from noticing it, all while performing malicious attacks.
 And once you're infected, it super easy for other devices connected to your network to become infected, too.

 While you may think you don't need antivirus protection on your Mac, it's more important than ever now that Apple has grown so popular.
 Even if you use a limited, free version of a program, you'll be doing yourself a favor.

 How can I protect my Mac right now?

 The Mac operating system includes a number of security tools that help keep adware and malware off your computer, including default restrictions on opening apps from unidentified developers.
-If you stick to only downloading content from the Mac App Store and you are good about staying away from seedy websites, you can keep your computer secure from most virus issues.
+If you stick to only downloading apps from the Mac App Store and are good about staying away from seedy websites, you can keep your computer secure from most virus issues.

 In fact, Apple's security tools are why you'll hear many old-school Mac users say that you don't need anti-virus protection.
 The Mac is locked down well right out of the box.